The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 The guide Ólafur with his super jeep by Faxi waterfall

-Ólafur from Travis Iceland by his super jeep - he is a very entertaining and fun guide and we still stay in touch
+The late Ólafur from Travis, Iceland, by his super jeep - he was a very entertaining and fun guide, and we stayed in touch for years, and went on tours together.
+He passed away too early and is sorely missed.

 The Golden Circle is by far the most popular tour in Iceland.
 The first stop on this tour is at Þingvellir National Park, 50 km away from Reykjavík.